 There is no such thing as a cheap Navigator, but that doesn't mean you shouldn't be looking to get your money's worth.
 The Black Label is certainly the most prestigious trim, for those that can afford it.
 However, the standard four-wheel drivetrain is an unnecessary expense if you don't plan on leaving the city, and the upgraded sound system can be specced onto the mid-tier Reserve at significantly less cost than upgrading trims.
 You will miss out on the Venetian leather upholstery and front-seat massagers by sticking with the more affordable Reserve, but you still get the full Co-Pilot360 safety suite, heated and ventilated front seats, and extra adjustments for the front seats, including thigh extenders, and the 30-way power front seats will be included if you choose to upgrade the sound system.

 Only slightly smaller than the Navigator, the Lincoln Aviator can seat six as standard with its second-row captain's chairs.
 However, while the Aviator nameplate may have been retired in the past, the 2020 Aviator is an all-new SUV, so it's slightly more up-to-date than the Navigator.
 It also gets access to an impressive 28-speaker Revel Ultima 3D sound system, along with all the other standard features you'll find in the Navigator, including the full Lincoln Co-Pilot360 safety offering.
 While the Aviator may not have as much space inside the cabin, it is just as lavishly appointed.
 And, by keeping occupancy down to six, it actually supplies just as much comfort for its passengers.
 The only area where it really comes up short is cargo capacity, with a standard 18.3 cubic feet of trunk space that maxes out at 77.7 cubic feet, almost 30 cubes less than the Navigator.
-Still, with a starting price of $51,100, better fuel economy, and nearly as much luxury as the larger Navigator, the Lincoln Aviator may be the smarter buy if you don't really need the extra seating or cargo space.
+Still, with a starting price of $51,100, better fuel economy, and nearly as much luxury as the larger Navigator, the Lincoln Aviator may be the smarter buy if you don't really need the 8 seats or cargo space.
 It's also available with an eminently capable hybrid powertrain with 494 hp and 630 lb-ft.

 The Cadillac Escalade has been cock of the roost for quite some time, having surpassed the Navigator as the go-to when it comes to American large luxury SUVs.
 However, since its redesign in 2018, the Lincoln Navigator has reclaimed some of its lost prestige.
 The Escalade can't quite match the Lincoln's performance, relying on a naturally aspirated V8 that develops only 420 hp and 460 lb-ft.
 It also gets worse fuel economy and relies on premium gasoline.
 Add to this the fact that the Navigator has even more space inside than the Caddy, and you might be seeing a pattern arise.
 Still, the Escalade will appeal to those who want to make a bolder statement, thanks to its over-the-top styling.
 But, for buyers who actually want the best value for the hard-earned cash, the Navigator is the slightly better, absurdly expensive SUV.
 However, with a full redesign planned for 2021, it may be worthwhile to wait and see what the new Cadillac Escalade will be bringing to the table.